xtul9/rimworld-workshop-downloader/README.md

 - **macOS**: `.dmg` or `.app`

 **Important Notes**:
-- The backend Node.js files are bundled with the application as resources
+- The backend Node.js application is compiled to a native executable using `pkg` and bundled as a sidecar
-- **Node.js runtime must be installed** on the target system (the application uses the system's Node.js)
+- **Node.js runtime is NOT required** on the target system - it's embedded in the application
+- **SteamCMD is automatically downloaded and bundled** during the build process - users don't need to install it
 - The application will automatically start the bundled backend when launched
-- For a truly standalone executable (without requiring Node.js), you would need to bundle Node.js runtime or use a different approach (e.g., pkg, nexe, or compile Node.js backend to native code)
+- The sidecar binary contains the entire Node.js runtime and all dependencies

 ## Architecture